radzionc/radzionkit/README.md

 2. **Choose a Starter**:

-- **Use the app Folder**: If you want to start with a fully functional Next.js app, check out the `app` folder.
+- **Use the demo Folder**: If you want to start with a fully functional Next.js app, check out the `demo` folder.
 It powers [reactkit.radzion.com](https://reactkit.radzion.com) and showcases all the available components.
-To maintain the showcase, you can duplicate the `app` folder and rename it to `demo`.

-- **Create a New Next.js App**: Alternatively, you can create a fresh Next.js app by following the instructions in the [following section](<(#how-to-add-a-nextjs-app-in-reactkit-monorepo).>).
+- **Create a New Next.js App**: Alternatively, you can create a fresh Next.js app by following the instructions in the [following section](#adding-a-nextjs-app-to-reactkit-monorepo)

-- Create a new NextJS app by following [these instructions](#adding-a-next.js-app-to-reactkit-monorepo).

 3. **Customize Your Project**: Search for all instances of `reactkit` & `ReactKit` in your codebase and replace them with your project's name.
 This step ensures that your project is uniquely yours.

 4. **Run your app**: Run `yarn` in the root of the monorepo to install all dependencies.
 Then, go to the app folder and run `yarn dev` to start your app.

-## Integrating ReactKit UI & Utils Packages

 ### Adding ReactKit UI & Utils to Your Monorepo